DachuanZhao/script/README.md

-# Sample-Data-analysis
-Sample Data analysis with R or python3.x
+some scripts with python,powershell or cmd